ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - Complex pattern: "Toid" is specialized as a tagged CBOR data item, specifying a more complex group name pattern with the semantics signaled by the CBOR tag.
 That is, multiple group names expressed as a literal text string match with this group name pattern.

-      For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag 21065 or 35.
+      For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag 21065.
 This indicates that the group name pattern specified as value of the CBOR text string is a regular expression (see {{RFC9485}} and {{Section 3.4.5.3 of RFC8949}}).

       In case the AIF data model AIF-OSCORE-GROUPCOMM is used in a JSON payload, the semantics information conveyed by the CBOR tag can be equivalently conveyed, for example, in a nested JSON object.